discentem/nanomdmsandbox/README.md

         ```bash
         cp terraform/example_tfvars/config.auto.tfvars.json terraform/config.auto.tfvars.json
         cp terraform/example_tfvars/example-secrets.auto.tfvar.json terraform/secrets.auto.tfvars.json
+        cp terraform/example_tfvars/_backend.tf terraform/backend.tf
         ```
 1. Fill in the secrets:
     1. `public_inbound_cidr_blocks_ipv4`
-    1. `domain_name`, which should be `acme.co`.
-The Terraform will create a `mdm-infra` subdomain.
+    1. `domain_name`, which should be `acme.co` (replace with your real domain name).
+Later, when you do `make tf-apply` a `mdm-infra` subdomain will be created: `mdm-infra.acme.co`.
-    1. `public_key` <-- used for sshing to the ec2 instance which is pre-configured with access to the mysql rds instance where you need to run
+    1. `public_key` <-- used for sshing to the ec2 instance which is pre-configured with access to the mysql rds instance where you need to later upload the mysql schema.
 1. Activate Terraform 1.1.9 within tfenv
     ```bash
     tfenv use 1.1.9